dwevins/run-timer-ember-cordova/README.md

 adaptation of my run timer project to an android app using ember-cordova

+change ember/cordova/platforms/android/CordovaLib/build.gradle

+maven() to jcenter()

+or ember cdv emulate android will fail on build, because some dependencies were moved from maven to jcenter

 ## Prerequisites

 You will need the following things properly installed on your computer.